Learn: Coloured Gemstones

 Hot Pink Sapphire

-Fine blue sapphire are often compared to the colour of the cornflower.
-The cornflower blues are typically found in the same places as pastel sapphires.
-In terms of tone and saturation, this colour sits between the lighter pastel blues and the deeper, more intense peacock and royal blues.
+Fine slightly pale blue sapphires are often compared to the colour of the cornflowers.
+Cornflower blues are typically found in the same places as pastel sapphires.

 Royal Blue Sapphire

-Resembling the deep blue colour of the sky a few minutes after sunset, twilight blue sapphires come from mainly basaltic sources including: Australia, Thailand, Cambodia, Nigeria, China and Vietnam.
+Midnight blue sapphires are so dark they appear black and also come from basaltic sources including Australia, Thailand, Cambodia, Nigeria, China and Vietnam.

-Found mainly in Sri Lanka, Burma, Tanzania and Madagascar
+Locations include Sri Lanka, Burma, Tanzania, and Madagascar